nxho/go/README.md

 Navigate to where you installed ruby (mine was /usr/local/Cellar/ruby/<Your version>) and do: gem install sass

+Next, type

+npm install

+Then

+bower install

+And your dependency issues should be solved.
+If there are any uninstalled modules, please look them up.
+Ususally as a rule of thumb you can use

+npm install <name of missing dependency> to install these modules

 From there, navigate back to the home directory of the project and type in grunt serve.
 The application should load from there.

 Useful Notes: